apache/airflow/docs/apache-airflow-providers-teradata/operators/teradata.rst

     :start-after: [START teradata_operator_howto_guide_create_table]
     :end-before: [END teradata_operator_howto_guide_create_table]

 You can also use an external file to execute the SQL commands.
-Script folder must be at the same level as DAG.py file.
+External file must be at the same level as DAG.py file.
 This way you can easily maintain the SQL queries separated from the code.

 .. exampleinclude:: /../../tests/system/providers/teradata/example_teradata.py